universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

     * A proposer must request a proposal liaison from Committee.
 The proposal liaison will meet with the proposer to discuss any questions the proposer might have about the proposal process.
     * Proposers must meet with the Director of Performance and the Committee Chair.
 These individuals may recommend meeting with other members of TAPS Pro-staff.
 Proposers must meet with the Managing Director to discuss rights, if applicable.
 Proposers are also strongly encouraged to meet with the Managing Director and Committee Treasurer to discuss rough budgets.
     *  Mainstage shows are divided into One-Quarter and Cross-Quarter shows and are distinguished by their different budget amounts (see I.C.4).
 Each show type occurs at a specific time each quarter, as specified in Section V.A.
-    *  Proposers must turn in their proposal to Committee, emailed to [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu).
+    *  Proposers must turn in their proposal to Committee, emailed to [ut-committee@lists.uchicago.edu](mailto:ut-committee@lists.uchicago.edu).
 Proposals are due in two rounds:

         * Round I: One-Quarter and Cross-Quarter proposals for the following academic year are due by 5:00pm on Friday of 4th Week in Spring Quarter.